FilipaAfonso/Afonso-et-al.-2025/README.md

 #Density analysis
 Kernel Quadratic Function is used to assess density of ES across the sum of all rasters.
 Normalization (0-1) is employed to facilitate data interpretation.

+#ScriptUse
+1 - Open script
+2 - Insert data in folder 'Data/' and erase example files 3 - Run script
+4 - Final step creates a plot with the analysis outputs

 If you have any further questions, please contact me at: fmafonso@fc.ul.pt